imixs/imixs-workflow/src/site/markdown/engine/scheduler.md

 ## The Scheduler Service

 The SchedulerService manages scheduler configurations and timer events through a document-based approach.
-When a scheduler is started, the following process occurs:

-1. **Configuration Storage**

-   - A scheduler configuration is stored as a document with type='scheduler'
-   - Each configuration contains a unique identifier and scheduler class name
-   - The configuration includes timer settings in cron-style format

-2. **Timer Creation**

-   - The SchedulerService creates a Jakarta Timer instance based on the configuration
-   - The timer is persisted in the Jakarta Timer Service
-   - Timer settings can be adjusted without restarting the application

-3. **Execution Process**

-   - On each timer event, the SchedulerService:
-     - Loads the current configuration
-     - Instantiates the scheduler implementation via CDI
-     - Invokes the run() method within a new transaction
-     - Persists updated configuration and status information

-4. **Error Handling**
-   - Transaction rollback on errors to maintain data consistency
-   - Automatic logging of execution status
-   - Timer cancellation on critical failures
+Each scheduler configuration is stored as a document with type='scheduler', it contains a unique identifier and scheduler class name along with timer settings in cron-style format.
+Upon starting a scheduler, the SchedulerService creates a Jakarta Timer instance based on the configuration, which is then persisted in the Jakarta Timer Service.
+Timer settings can be adjusted without requiring application restart.
+During the execution process, the SchedulerService handles each timer event by loading the current configuration, instantiating the scheduler implementation via CDI, and invoking the run() method within a new transaction.
+After execution, it persists updated configuration and status information.
+For error handling, the service implements transaction rollback to maintain data consistency, automatically logs execution status, and cancels timers in case of critical failures.

 ## Implementing a Custom Scheduler